Backdropped by towering peaks and shining bright turquoise in the sun, Floe Lake is one of the most spectacular places in the Canadian Rockies.

 Availability for the Floe Lake campground usually disappears very quickly, within half an hour of the reservation launch.

 Backcountry campground reservations for Kootenay National Park usually open in January each year.
 The exact date is usually announced during the preceding December on this Parks Canada webpage.

-In 2023, the reservation launch date is March 22 at 8am MT.
-At this time, availability for the entire summer hiking season (10th July onwards) opens.
+Reservations for the 2024 season will open on 29th January at 8am MT.
+At this time, availability for the entire summer hiking season (second week of July onwards) opens.

 To make a campsite reservation, you must use the Parks Canada Reservation System.
 It can be accessed online and also by phone (1-877-737-3783).

 If you don’t manage to secure a reservation, the only other way to get a Wilderness Pass is to visit the Parks Canada Visitor Centre in Radium on the day of your departure and ask if there is any availability for a same day permit.